frequently asked questions

 3. How often can parents use Nursery services?

 Just as a crisis or emergency has no limit, the Nursery does not place a limit on the number of hours or days a family may use our services.
 However, we do have a 72-hour flexible maximum for any one stay.
 This means that a child can stay with us for up to three consecutive days at any one time, depending on the crisis situation.
 The average length of stay is eight hours and we often see families multiple times per month.
-Our respites are based on the needs of the family in crisis and are planned through our Program Director.
+Our respites are based on the needs of the family in crisis and are planned through our Assistant Director.